daidensacha/mp3-garden-journal/README.md

 1. **As a hobby gardener:**

 	- As a hobby gardener, I want to record yearly changes of individual plants.
-	- As a hobby gardener I want to set up reminders for yearly maintenance tasks (like pruning, pest control etc.)
+	- As a hobby gardener, I want to set up reminders for yearly maintenance tasks (like pruning, pest control, etc.)
 	- As a hobby gardener, I'm interested in recording the time of year when plants flower
-	- As a hobby gardener, I would like to add my plants to a list of plants, containing information relevant to that plant.
+	- As a hobby gardener, I would like to add my plants to a list of plants containing information relevant to that plant.
-	- As a hobby gardener, I want to edit plants and event when information so I can improve the records over time.
+	- As a hobby gardener, I want to edit plants and events to improve the records over time.

 2. **As a vegetable gardener:**

 	- As a vegetable gardener, I would like to set a reminder when the last frost is, so I know when it is safe to plant outside.
-	- As a vegetable gardener, I want to set reminders for when to plant particular seeds, so they are ready to plant out after the last frost.
+	- As a vegetable gardener, I want to set reminders for when to plant particular seeds so they are ready to plant out after the last frost.
-	- As a vegetable gardener, I want to record regular or yearly maintenance tasks, so I don't forget them.
+	- As a vegetable gardener, I want to record regular or yearly maintenance tasks so I don't forget them.
 	- As a vegetable gardener, I want to know when my fruit and vegetable crops are ready to pick.
-	- As a vegetable gardener, I want to edit plants and event when information so I can improve the records over time.
+	- As a vegetable gardener, I want to edit plants and events to improve the records over time.

 1.  **As the owner:**
-	- I want to engage gardening enthusiasts with the goal to build up a user base of registered users.
+	- I want to engage gardening enthusiasts to build up a user base of registered users.
-	- I want to build a base of registered users with a view towards developing a social network of users with the similar interest in gardening.
+	- I want to build a base of registered users to develop a social network of users with a similar interest in gardening.
-	- I envisage that I will be able to add pages to market a raised garden bed that I designed for growing vegetables.
+	- I envisage adding pages to market a raised garden bed that I designed for growing vegetables.
 	- I want users to register and log in to access the journal with garden reminders and tasks.

 ### 2. Scope